neerajk-dev/HOSPITALO/README.md

 - 👨‍⚕️ **Doctor Management**: Add, edit, and manage doctor profiles, specialities, and availability.
 - 📅 **Appointment Oversight**: View, approve, or cancel patient appointments with real-time updates.
 - 📊 **Analytics Dashboard**: Visualize key metrics: total doctors, appointments, and patients.
-- 🔒 **Secure Login**: Separate authentication for Admins and Doctors.
+- 🔒 **Secure Login**: Separate authentication for Admins, Doctors, and Users.
 - ☁️ **Image Upload**: Upload doctor profile images securely.
 - 🩺 **Browse Doctors**: Patients can find and filter doctors by speciality and availability.
 - 💳 **Online Payments**: Securely pay for appointments using integrated payment gateways.
 - 🔔 **Notifications**: Real-time updates for confirmations, reminders, and more.
 - 👤 **Profile Management**: Update personal details and manage health information.
+- 🤖 **Chatbot Integration**: AI-powered chatbot for answering user queries and assisting with appointment booking.

 ---